AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Limitations and Discussion

+\oursystem may be evaded by anti-analysis techniques, \eg, code obfuscation, dynamic code generation.
+As demonstrated before, \oursystem addresses a part of the obfuscated code and then rebuilds the missed method call relation in the ICFGs.
+However, there are various code obfuscation methods in practice, our solution is unable to address all the obfuscated cases in Android.
+We plan to extend our work for solving more code obfuscation problems by integrating state-of-the-art deobfuscation techniques~\cite{rasthofer2016harvesting,mathis2017detecting} in the future.
+Moreover, \oursystem does not support solving dynamic code generation currently.
+In the future, we plan to extend our work to collect sufficient information for revealing app behaviors in the dynamically generated code with low performance overhead.

+Due to the limitation of the Soot framework, \oursystem does not support building the graph structure and performing the log matching based on native code temporarily, though it can log and present the APIs invoked via JNI.
+After further investigation, we consider that the log matching process on the graph structure of native code is similar to the process on the graph built from Java code, where the critical idea of the log matching is identical.
+Therefore, in the future, we plan to combine our matching algorithm with the techniques that support modeling native code \cite{wei2018jn} to facilitate the identification of maliciousness of app behaviors within native code.

 \oursystem may be disabled by the kernel-level attacks.
 Specifically, the attackers can tamper with the logs temporarily stored in the user's device by exploiting the kernel-level vulnerability.
-This causes that there is no matched path can be found from the app's CFG.
-The optional methods to achieve secure logging include introducing an access control scheme, checking the hash code of the log file, encrypting the log data,~\etc We believe that it is orthogonal to our primary purpose.
+This causes that no matched path can be found in an app's CFG.
+The optional methods to achieve secure logging include access control, data encryption,~\etc We believe that it is orthogonal to our primary purpose.